sap2411/CommunicationPlan/CONFLICT_COMMUNICATION_AGREEMENT.md

+# Code of Conduct

+If you choose to work on this product you are still expected to follow the [Flatiron School Code of Conduct](https://flatironschool.com/code-of-conduct/).
+Failure to abide by this will result in removal from the project.

 #### Conflict Plan

 Your team should agree on a process for handing disagreements, should they arise.
 It is better to have a plan in place ahead of time so you can all refer back to it if necessary.